heykeetae/Self-Attention-GAN/README.md

 This repository provides a PyTorch implementation of [SAGAN](https://arxiv.org/abs/1805.08318).
 Both wgan-gp and wgan-hinge loss are ready, but note that wgan-gp is somehow not compatible with the spectral normalization. remove all the spectral normalization at the model for the adoption of wgan-gp.

+Self-attentions are applied to later two layers of both discriminator and generator.

+Note that due to the pixel-wise self-attention cost a tune of GPU resource.
+Batch size of 5~6 available for Titan X gpu.
+Reduce the number of self-attention module for less memory consumption.
+Removing all the self-attention layers still give you good results, which will be shared shortly.

 <p align="center"><img width="100%" src="image/main_model.PNG" /></p>

 ## Current update status